Veronica Maggio: Awards and recognition

 Maggio has won many Swedish music awards.
 In 2007 she received "Årets Nykomling" (Newcomer of the year) at the Grammisgalan.

 In 2011 Maggio won the Rockbjörnen (rock bear) prize for both "Årets kvinnliga liveartist" (Live female artist of the year) and "Årets svenska låt" (Swedish song of the year) which was presented by Swedish newspaper Aftonbladet.

 At the 2012 Grammisgalan Maggio was named winner in the categories "Årets pop" (Pop of the year), "Årets kompositör" (composer of the year) and "Årets textförfattare" (Lyricist of the year).
 The latter two were won together with Christian Walz.

 French artist Vianney wrote a song about Maggio titled "Veronica".

 In 2020, Swedish singer Tove Lo released an English cover of Maggio's song "Jag kommer".
-In an Instagram post, Lo stated "This [song] is a special one for me because it's my English cover of one of my all time favorite Swedish songs, Jag Kommer, by badass queen [Veronica Maggio].
+In an Instagram post, Lo stated "This [song] is a special one for me because it's my English cover of one of my all time favorite Swedish songs, Jag Kommer, by badass queen [Maggio].
 It's the soundtrack to so many of my memories.
 I've always been so impressed with Veronica's way with words.
 I could never write in swedish the way she can.
 It's the perfect mix of poetic, "everyday romance" and making the Swedish summer time feel epic and melancholic all at once."